BShoop33/Capstone-Nucleus/README.md

 The purpose of Nucleus is to provide a portal that is easy for hospital workers to access to view, add to, edit, and remove from items in their hospital's inventory.

 ## Status
--Nuclues Version 1.0 is complete.
+-Nucleus Version 1.0 is complete.
 -Nucleus Verison 1.1 will feature a delete function that allows users to remove a given quantity of an item rather than having to delete all quantities simultaneously.

 ## Planning Documentation